mcormier/blog/_posts/2008-08-23-dock-drags.md

 </array>
 {% endhighlight %}

-After the application launches, you register for the open contents event with the following kode.
+After the application launches, you register for the open contents event with the following code.

 {% highlight objc %}
 - (void) applicationDidFinishLaunching: